The policy was prepared in November 2018.

 That information may include the following information about you:

-We may use information we get about you from a credit reporting body or information we derive from that information to assess your application for credit from us or to invite you to apply for another product or service from us.
+We may use information we get about you from a financial institution or credit reporting body or information we derive from that information to assess your application for credit from us or to assess your ongoing ability to repay a loan or to invite you to apply for another product or service from us.

 We will collect personal information about you only if we reasonably need that information for our banking functions and activities.
 For example, we collect personal information about you so we can:

-Our service providers may collect information about your use of our website, products or service for purposes including:
+Our service providers may collect information about your use of our website, products or services or participating in Volt Labs activities for purposes including:

 We may collect personal information about you because the law requires us to do so.
 For example, the law requires us to collect personal information about you to:

 Mostly, we collect personal information about you from you.
-We may collect personal information about you from other sources, such as when:
+We may collect personal information about you from other sources, like when:

 Sometimes, we collect personal information about you that is available publicly or from others who: